jordanofoster/ntu-obsidian-notes/ITEC20267 - Adv. Networking/Lecture 17 - Security in Distributed Systems.md

 | Sybil | Y | N | Y | P-OP |
 | Eclipse | Y | Y | Y | P-DS, P-OP |

+The adversarial collusion of malicious peers is a key factor to launch attacks such as these.
+In many cases the inherent design of P2P (which foster scalability and fault tolerance) are exploited.

+Attacks against P2P systems typically impact one of three factors of the system:
+- Confidentiality
+- Integrity
+- Availability

+Several of these attacks are known from other system architectures, such as client-server models, whereas others are new (unique to P2P systems) or new compositions of new and old attacks.

+The main difference from client-server architectures is that P2P overlays can grow very large, and adversarial efforts have to thus adapt accordingly